 Lacawac Sanctuary has a long-standing tradition of being involved in large-scale ecological initiatives.
 The field station provides a physical facility for ecological observatory network science and runs annual workshops such as LEOW (Lacawac Ecological Observatory Workshop, in the spring) and LEC (Lacawac Ecology Conference, in the fall) to bring faculty and student researchers together around key ecological issues.
 Lacawac is also working towards becoming a national hub for observatory science by promoting and facilitating high quality training, research, and scholarly interaction in the development and application of advanced ecological sensors to understand environmental processes ranging from the local to the regional and global scales.

-Page 2 of 2 - Field stations and marine labs have the flexibility and the logistical and intellectual capacity to support novel experimental approaches across tremendous ecological diversity.
+Field stations and marine labs have the flexibility and the logistical and intellectual capacity to support novel experimental approaches across tremendous ecological diversity.
 Collectively, they represent billions of dollars of investment in research infrastructure including sites (forests, fields and waterfronts) and tools (sensors, ships and cyberinfrastructure), and have trained generations of environmental scientists.
 This report is a first step in making sure the nation's investment in field stations and marine labs continues to meet the dynamic and changing needs of scientists, students, and the public they serve.